Pursuant to Revised Missouri Statutes, Chapter 140, all lands and lots on which taxes are delinquent and unpaid are subject to sale at public auction.

 * If the bid is not paid, a penalty of 25% of the bid amount plus a prosecuting attorney’s fee may be assessed against the bidder.

 * The Collector issues and mails a Certificate of Purchase to the purchaser.
 The Certificate of Purchase is retained for one year or until the property is redeemed.
-It is advisable to have your Certificate of Purchase recorded, for your protection.

 * Liens are not extinguished at the time of sale or during any period of redemption.